 Luther College recycling diverts large quantities of recyclable material from the landfill.
 Enhanced knowledge of and easy access to recycling are top priorities of the Center for Sustainable Communities.
-To accomplish these goals, Luther has partnered with Winneshiek County, the Department of Natural Resources, and other local and national programs to create a comprehensive and organized recycling system for the Norse community.
+To accomplish these goals, Luther has partnered with Winneshiek County, the Department of Natural Resources, and other local and national programs to create a comprehensive and organized recycling system for the Luther community.

 The standard recycling that you will find across campus includes collection for paper products, plastics & metals, and cardboard.
 Please place your recycling in the appropriately labeled bin.
 Any material that fits the description listed below, clean or dirty, can be recycled:

 If you do not see an item listed above, we may not be able to recycle it here at Luther.
 Some commonly recycled items that we are UNABLE to process include glass, styrofoam, laminated paper, compostable utensils and bowls, wrapping paper, plastic wrapping, and saran wrap.